propstg/ambulance-mission/README.md

 # ambulance-mission
 A script based on the solo mission to pick up NPC patients and transport them to the hospital.
+Just get in an ambulance and follow the prompt.

 ## Download & Installation